January 8th, 2018 Last Updated on: October 7th, 2021

 Sac and Fox Nation, Oklahoma

-Sac & Fox Nation of Missouri in Kansas and Nebraska
+Sac & Fox Nation of Missouri, Kansas and Nebraska

 Squaxin Island Tribe of the Squaxin Island Reservation, Washington